-Frau Stengel’s favorite music curled around the room like a warm bit of the fog itself.
+Frau Stengel’s favourite music curled around the room like a warm bit of the fog itself.

 Another masterfully chosen metaphor compares the little girls lying in bed as ‘two question-marks’; these are two little girls who should be full of questions about the world, but they are not.
 They seem content with their cutting and colouring and chocolate biscuits.
 Perhaps it is the questioning of childhood which Mrs Kennedy finds so repugnant, and leads to her thinking of her sleeping girls not as special but as ordinary.
 She may also be wondering what will become of them.
 Wishing for grandiose weddings and glittering marriages, she must at times wonder if her dreams for her daughters will play out.

 Via the omniscient POV which sometimes zooms in to reveal the state of mind of the daughters, the reader is reminded what it feels like to be a child: